 Make your own natural hand cream using my recipe in the following blog post from my Cream Making Workshop:

-I love playing around with different creams and flavours but even choosing a lotion you fancy from the supermarket will make all the difference to your lovely, well used, hands and fingers.
+I love playing around with different creams and flavours but even choosing a cream you fancy from the supermarket will make all the difference to your lovely, well used, hands and fingers.

 Top tips for taking care of your hands: